andrewpillar/book/readme.md

 ## PDF

-The PDF format requires [groff][].
-If using Linux, then this should already be installed, along with the mom macro set.
+The PDF format requires [groff][] with the mom macro set.
+If using Linux or MacOS, then this will already be installed.

 [groff]: https://www.gnu.org/software/groff/